Paracetamol56/dev-website/src/content/barnes-hut.md

 This component is made in C++ and compiled to WebAssembly.

 **Your browser must support WebAssembly.
 Mobile devices are strongly discouraged.**
+**Refresh the page if the simulation is not working on the first load.**

 In 3d, the core idea is the same but we use an octree (8 children per node) instead of a quadtree (4 children per node).